Codecademy/engineering-competencies/managers.md

 ## Engineering Manager

-You are a frontline manager who is responsible for a functional area and leads a small team of up to six engineers.
+You are a frontline manager who is responsible for a functional area and leads a small to medium sized team.

 ### Management & Leadership